Dev-Attaway/Social-Network-API/README.md

-## MVC/HBS powered Blog
+## NoSQL Social-Network-BackEnd API

 ## Description

-  MVC-tech-blog operates as a functional skeleton of a blog site and as an educational model.
-Modeling the MVC paradigm and utilizing technologies such as
+  NoSQL Social-Network-BackEnd API operates as a bare-bones model of a social media site and as an educational skeleton.
+Modeling the MVC paradigm, excluding the view of MVC, and utilizing technologies such as
-  Sequalize and Handlebars: MVC-tech-blog seeks to establish an accessible skeleton for future projects.
-As well as educate Junior devs on the mechanics of both Back-end and Front-end operations.
-Furthermore, this project demonstrates how Sequalized Objects are related to each other (hasOne, hasMany, ...).
+  Mongoose and Node: NoSQL Social-Network-BackEnd API seeks to establish an accessible skeleton for future projects relating to social media.
+As well as educate Junior devs on the mechanics of the back end and Mongoose databases.
+Furthermore, this project also demonstrates how Mongoose virtuals are implemented.

 ## Table of Contents